Beginners to on board and trail car battery R/C often do not know where to start.

 This is where only the batteries are carried in the trail car.
 Generally this method is used with AristoCraft locos that have the pigtail at the front and rear.
 The receiver, controller and sound system are installed on board and powered by the trail car batteries.
 This greatly simplifies installation but the penalty is you will always have a "THING" trailing behind.

 RCS R/C also has published a number of HOW TO articles at various LS websites.
-These are listed with convenient clickable links elsewhere on the site.
+These are listed with convenient clickable links elsewhere on this website.

 RCS R/C provides comprehensive installation instructions and wiring diagrams.

-Apart from various Installation kits for On Board and Trail Car systems, RCS also has PERFORMANCE ENHANCERS plus BATTERIES & CHARGERS.
+Apart from various Installation kits for On Board and Trail Car systems, RCS also has R/C SWITCHES plus BATTERIES & CHARGERS.

 Click HERE for a list of pdf instruction booklets for the brand of R/C being used and brand specific sound system wiring instructions.